VighneshDevHub/Unit-Converter-App/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-- Thank you to my mentors for their guidance during this project.
+- Thank you to my mentors Darshan Sir & Shreya Mam for their guidance.
-- Inspiration from various online resources and tutorials.
+- Inspiration from online Gmeet, resources and tutorials.

 ## Contact
 **For any inquiries, please reach out to me at:**